AlexSapoznikov/react-next-keep-alive/README.md

 - **Version 1.0.6** - Add *keepAliveDropCache*.
 - **Version 1.0.7** - Add identifiers to container and hidden components inside it.
 - **Version 1.0.8** - Change order - put keep-alive container as last in dom tree, so non-cached elements will be selected first when using querySelectors.
+- **Version 1.0.8** - Add component type in `withKeepAlive` HOC first argument, pass `isHiddenByKeepAlive` property to component so user knows if this component is currently cached and hidden if needed.

 ## License